 - How much water is in a gallon

 - How much water is in the bottle

 Measurements of liquids can be seen in several formats.
-They may be expressed in millilitres, fluid ounces, and litres.
+They may be expressed in milliliters, fluid ounces, and liters.

 To ensure that the question can be answered easily, we should choose one standard measurement.
 I’ve used fluid ounces, but the result would be the same whichever measure we adopted.